Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Sequence Creation

-\paragraph{Data Sets} To create training data with method [A], we utilize solvers for a basic Advection-Diffusion model (\texttt{Adv}), Burger's equation (\texttt{Bur}) with an additional viscosity term, and the full Navier-Stokes equations via a Eulerian smoke simulation (\texttt{Smo}) and a hybrid Eulerian-Lagrangian liquid simulation (\texttt{Liq}).
+\paragraph{Data Sets} To create training data with method [A], we utilize solvers for a basic Advection-Diffusion model (\texttt{Adv}), Burgers' equation (\texttt{Bur}) with an additional viscosity term, and the full Navier-Stokes equations via a Eulerian smoke simulation (\texttt{Smo}) and a hybrid Eulerian-Lagrangian liquid simulation (\texttt{Liq}).
 The corresponding validation sets are generated with a separate set of random seeds.
 Furthermore, we use adjusted versions of the noise integration for two test sets, by adding noise to the density instead of the velocity in the Advection-Diffusion model (\texttt{AdvD}) and overlaying background noise in the liquid simulation (\texttt{LiqN}).

 We create seven test sets via method [B].
-Four come from the Johns Hopkins Turbulence Database JHTDB \citep{perlman2007_Data} that contains a large amount of direct numerical simulation (DNS) data, where each is based on a subset of the JHTDB and features different characteristics: iso\-tro\-pic turbulence (\texttt{Iso}), a channel flow (\texttt{Cha}), mag\-ne\-to-hy\-dro\-dy\-na\-mic turbulence (\texttt{Mhd}), and a tran\-si\-tio\-nal boundary layer (\texttt{Tra}).
+Four come from the Johns Hopkins Turbulence Database JHTDB \cite{perlman2007_Data} that contains a large amount of direct numerical simulation (DNS) data, where each is based on a subset of the JHTDB and features different characteristics: iso\-tro\-pic turbulence (\texttt{Iso}), a channel flow (\texttt{Cha}), mag\-ne\-to-hy\-dro\-dy\-na\-mic turbulence (\texttt{Mhd}), and a tran\-si\-tio\-nal boundary layer (\texttt{Tra}).
 Since turbulence contains structures of interest across all length scales, we additionally randomly stride or interpolate the query points for scale factors in $[0.25, 4]$ to create sequences of different physical size.
-One additional test set (\texttt{SF}) via temporal translations is based on ScalarFlow \citep{eckert2019_ScalarFlow}, consisting of 3D reconstructions of real smoke plumes.
-Furthermore, method [B] is slightly modified for two synthetic test sets: Instead of using a data repository, we procedurally synthesize spatial fields.
-For that, we employ linearly moving randomized shapes (\texttt{Sha}), and randomized damped waves (\texttt{Wav}) of the general form $f(x)=cos(x)*e^{-x}$.
+One additional test set (\texttt{SF}) via temporal translations is based on ScalarFlow \cite{eckert2019_ScalarFlow}, consisting of 3D reconstructions of real smoke plumes.
+Furthermore, method [B] is slightly modified for two synthetic test sets: Instead of using a data repository, we procedurally synthesize spatial fields: We employ linearly moving randomized shapes (\texttt{Sha}), and randomized damped waves (\texttt{Wav}) of the general form $f(x)=cos(x)*e^{-x}$.
 All data was gathered in sequences with $n=10$ at resolution $128^3$, and downsampled to $64^3$ for computational efficiency during training and evaluations.
-Fig.~\ref{fig: data examples} shows parts of multiple example sequences via a mean projection to 2D, and App.~\ref{app: data set details} and~\ref{app: example sequences} contain further details on each data set.